- What is ArcGIS Tracker?

 There are a couple of common issues that may occur when trying to sign in.
 Verify that you typed your user name and password correctly.
 Make sure your account is part of an ArcGIS organization (ArcGIS Online or ArcGIS Enterprise 10.7 or later) and that it meets the ArcGIS account requirements.
 To use the web app, you must be an administrator or have the view location tracks privilege.
 For more information, see privileges in ArcGIS Online or privileges in ArcGIS Enterprise.

 There are a couple of common issues that may occur when trying to sign in.
 Verify that you typed your user name and password correctly.
 Make sure your account is part of an ArcGIS organization (ArcGIS Online or ArcGIS Enterprise 10.7 or later) and that it meets the ArcGIS account requirements.
 If you're using ArcGIS Enterprise, verify the URL to your portal instance, for example, https://myportal.mycompany.com/arcgis.
-To use the mobile app, your ArcGIS account must have a Tracker for ArcGIS license, and location tracking must be enabled for your organization.
+To use the mobile app, your ArcGIS account must have an ArcGIS Tracker license, and location tracking must be enabled for your organization.

-Mobile users turn tracking on and off in the Tracker for ArcGIS mobile app.
+Mobile users turn tracking on and off in the ArcGIS Tracker mobile app.
 While it's on, their location is recorded whether they are using the app or it's running in the background.
 On Android, a background service tracks the mobile user even when the app is closed.
 On iOS, if the app is closed, tracking can be automatically restarted in the background without user interaction if a significant location change occurs (generally a Wi-Fi or cellular network change).